You’ve found the perfect business password manager. Here’s how to implement it company-wide and do away with ineffective password solutions for good.

 - The approved password management solutions.
 Of course, a password manager is most effective when used company-wide and for all passwords.
 Not only does this ensure more protection against hackers and bad actors, it also means that employees only need to remember one master password, therefore making work-life easier for employees and admins alike.

 - The acceptable security score for employees’ credentials.
-Your password manager will provide scores for individuals and admins for their business accounts, taking into account password strength, whether or not it’s a reused password, or if it’s compromised.
+A password manager like Dashlane will provide a password health score for each individual.
+Admins with business accounts can look at individual and company-wide password health which takes into account password strength, whether or not it’s a reused password, or if it’s compromised.
 Let employees know the required security score for their business passwords and tips for achieving it, as well as strategies for creating strong master passwords.

 - Basic best practices, including for sharing and storing passwords.
 Having a password manager means no more sticky notes, jotting down passwords in notebooks, or sending passwords over Slack.
 Some password storage solutions might already be in place, like browser password storage through Chrome or Firefox add-ons.
 Make sure your employees know that a password manager will replace these solutions.